-The EMS Divisions Administrative Offices are located Central Fire Station, 701 St. Francis Street.
-District Chief Leann Tacon supervises this division.
-The EMS Division is responsible for the administration of medical reports, the upkeep and renewing of all medical licenses held by personnel of the department, and inventory and distribution of controlled drugs.
-This division is also responsible for arranging for medical coverage at over 300 special events including Mardi Gras, Football and baseball games, Bay Feast, Azalea Trail Run, Greater Gulf State Fair and many other City sponsored special events.
+The EMS Divisions Administrative Offices are located at Central Fire Station, 701 St. Francis Street.
+District Chief James Cox supervises this division, which is responsible for the administration of medical reports, maintenance and renewing of all medical licenses held by Department personnel, and inventory and distribution of controlled drugs.
+This division is also responsible for arranging medical coverage for more than 300 special events in the City of Mobile, including Mardi Gras, football and baseball games, the Azalea Trail Run, the Greater Gulf State Fair, and many other City-sponsored events.

-The core of our Firemedic program is comprised of 48 Board Certified Paramedics that are assigned to one of our eight (8) advanced life support transport units.
-These units are stocked with the most advanced prehospital medical equipment and pharmaceuticals available.
-Overall the Mobile Fire-Rescue Department has 86 Board Certified Paramedics assigned to Engine Companies and Firemedic Ambulance Units.
-These personnel are also certified as Firefighters and are used in a dual role capacity greatly improving the efficiency of our emergency service system.
+The core of our EMS program is comprised of nationally registered Paramedics that are assigned to our eleven (11) advanced life support transport units.
+These units are stocked with the most advanced, prehospital, medical equipment and pharmaceuticals available.
+Overall, the Mobile Fire-Rescue Department has 148 nationally registered Paramedics assigned to engine companies and rescue ambulance Units.
+These personnel are also certified as Firefighters and are used in a dual role capacity, greatly improving the efficiency of our emergency service system.

-In the fall of 2004 we have added the application of 12 Lead electrocardiography to our Firemedic units.
+In the Fall of 2004, MFRD added the application of 12 Lead electrocardiography to our rescue ambulance units.
 This technology provides immediate data to the paramedic that helps to determine whether or not the patient is actually having a heart attack.
 Until now this technology was only available in the hospital.
 With the addition of Bluetooth technology the information is then relayed to the Emergency Department prior to the patient's arrival, greatly facilitating the ER Physician's decision to use thrombolytic therapy upon arrival.